hwangm/isthemunibusy-go/README.md

     - Name
     - Percentage
     - Is control?
-- Update a feature test variant (TBD)
+- Update a feature test variant (DONE)
     - Name
     - Percentage
     - Is control?